 What is capital?

-- Capital is any type of asset that can help increase your ability to generate value
+- Capital definition: Capital is any type of asset that can help increase your ability to generate value

-- Companies use capital to provide support for their business, to produce more goods and services and to generate more profit
+- Capital uses: Companies use capital to provide support for their business, to produce more goods and services and to generate more profit

 What's on this page

 Capital for businesses is assets found in either the current or long-term portion of a balance sheet.
-Capital assets for businesses can include cash, cash equivalents and other marketable securities.
+It can include cash, cash equivalents, stocks, bonds and other marketable securities.
 It can also include manufacturing equipment a business owns, company cars, software, patents and brand names.

 How does capital work?